Netherlands national baseball team: Results and fixtures

-Current roster

-The club announced its roster for the 2024 WBSC Premier12 on 21 October 2024.

 Tournament record

 World Baseball Classic

-The Netherlands has competed in all five World Baseball Classic tournaments.
+The Netherlands has competed in all five World Baseball Classic (WBC) tournaments.
 All 16 teams that played in the 2006 edition were invited to compete in the second in 2009.
-The Netherlands was an automatic qualifier for the 2013 and 2017 tournaments.
+The Netherlands was an automatic qualifier for each subsequent tournament, beginning in 2013.

 The Netherlands progressed to the second round of competition in 2009, and achieved its highest finish, fourth, in both 2013 and 2017.
 Unusual for international competition in baseball, the squads selected in the WBC feature active Major League Baseball players in addition to Minor League, Nippon Professional Baseball, and local players.
 Generally, major league players are unavailable for international tournaments due to their contracts with their respective clubs.

 The Netherlands teams in the WBC have featured many major leaguers, including Wladimir Balentien, Roger Bernadina, Xander Bogaerts, Didi Gregorius, Greg Halman, Kenley Jansen, Andruw Jones, Shairon Martis, Sidney Ponson, Jurickson Profar, Jonathan Schoop, Andrelton Simmons, and Randall Simon, most of whom are from Aruba or Curaçao.